hongchan88/Simple_API_ExpressJs/readme.md

 - Express.js
 - express-validator
+- jest
+- supertest

 ### Why used Express.js?

 - Express.js is the most popular node application framework .
 This means that it has been tested by many developers and most likely common issues have been resolved.
 - not all libraries are good just because many developers are using it.But I still chose to use Express.js because Express.js is powerful , flexible and most importantly it is very light weighted library which is really easy to learn if you know javascript.

+### Testing using jest

+- Testing script was built on `app.test.js`.
+- All GET/POST endpoints were tested.

 ## **List of assumptions for the endpoints**